Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 | Outback/arid | 25% = 2,500 kWh | ~$750 |

 For context: A professional clean typically costs $150–$350 and restores full output.
-In moderate-to-high soiling areas, the ROI on regular cleaning is strongly positive.
+In moderate-to-high soiling areas, the return on investment for regular cleaning is strongly positive.
+Solar panel soiling loss is expensive when left unchecked.

-Soiling isn’t constant throughout the year.
-Understanding seasonal patterns helps you time cleaning for maximum impact.
+Solar panel soiling isn’t constant throughout the year.
+Understanding seasonal patterns helps you time cleaning for maximum impact and minimise solar panel soiling loss.

 Spring (September–November)